- Preparing For Production

 I suggest you keep your video between 30 seconds and 3 minutes or so.
 If you need to say more, consider doing a series of church videos.

 Include A Call To Action

 You need to include a call to action.
-The Home Shopping Network spends 3 days training the show hosts on how to present a call to action.
-They found that when the hosts only talked about the product but didn't invite the people to buy the product, nobody called to buy the product.
-They literally have to be told to buy.
+The Home Shopping Network spends three days training the show hosts on how to present a call to action.
+They found that when the hosts only talked about the product but didn’t invite the people to buy the product, nobody called to buy the product.
+They have to be told to buy.

 What makes you think people who are watching your video are any different.
 You need to invite them to come.

 Take a moment to download my free PDF on writing a call to action.
 (Which is a call to action in itself!)

 Learn how to make your church production video effective with this free call to action PDF.